EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Design

 After constructing a candidate pool, the next step is to select the candidate domain most similar to the incoming target domain.
 This similarity estimation relies on accurately representing the new domain using BN statistics extracted via the source model.
 However, the source model typically performs poorly on shifted domains due to BN mismatches, which degrades the quality of extracted features (see \Cref{sec: insight3}).

-The workflow of our proposed solution is illustrated in \Cref{fig: candidate selection}.
 Specifically, we cache \( N \) samples from the new domain (e.g., \( N = 128 \)) and process them in small batches (e.g., batch size 16) through the source model to extract domain features.
 Before extraction, we update the BN statistics via a forward pass to align the model with the batch distribution\footnote{The process only requires updating BN statistics via a forward pass without backpropagation, resulting in low peak memory consumption, as illustrated in \Cref{fig:memory_bn}.}.
-Then, for each batch \( \mathcal{B}_k \), we compute the BN mean from the second BN layer:
+Then, for each batch \( \mathcal{B}_k \), we compute the BN mean from the second BN layer and average over the \( K \) cached batches to obtain the final domain representation:

-where \( \phi(x_i) \) denotes the intermediate output of sample \( i \) in batch \( \mathcal{B}_k \) after the second BN layer.
-We choose the second BN layer because it exhibits the highest correlation with domain similarity, as evaluated in Section~\ref{sec:ablation_selection}.
-The batch-level domain representation is obtained by averaging the intermediate outputs of all samples in the batch.
-Since multiple batches are cached, the final domain representation is computed as:
+where \( \phi(x_i) \) denotes the intermediate output of sample \( i \) in batch \( \mathcal{B}_k \) after the second BN layer, which we choose because it exhibits the highest correlation with domain similarity, as evaluated in Section~\ref{sec:ablation_selection}.

-where \( \mu_k \) is the batch-wise domain representation computed from \Cref{eq:batch_mean}, and \( \mu_{\text{domain}} \) is the final domain representation obtained by averaging over \( K \) cached batches.

 To identify the most similar candidate model from the pool, we compute the L2 distance between \( \mu_{\text{domain}} \) and each candidate’s stored BN mean \( \mu_c \), and select the closest one:

 Here, \( c^* \) denotes the candidate whose BN statistics are most similar to the current domain representation.
 This selected candidate serves as the initialization point for the subsequent adaptation process.
 We further evaluate the effectiveness of this selection strategy in Section~\ref{sec:ablation_selection}.